Toledo vs. Akron NCAA Football Odds, Plays and Insights | November 27, 2021

 Toledo Stats and Trends

-- Toledo is 2-1 against the spread and 3-1 overall in games when it records more than 38.6 points.
+- When Toledo records more than 38.6 points, it is 2-1 against the spread and 3-1 overall.

-- Toledo is 1-1 against the spread and 1-1 overall when the team churns out more than 456.1 yards.
+- Toledo is 1-1 against the spread and 1-1 overall when the team piles up over 456.1 yards.

 - This year, the Rockets have five turnovers, six fewer than the Zips have takeaways (11).